About Wedding Traditions & Meanings

 Celtic wedding rings an ancient yet modern choice

-Wedding rings have no beginning or end, but as a circle are a symbol of endless love.
-For couples who want to build on that symbolism, Celtic wedding rings designed around ancient Celtic knots are a popular choice.
+Wedding rings have no beginning or end.
+As circles, they are a timeless symbol of eternal love.
+For couples who want to add even deeper meaning to that tradition, Celtic wedding rings designed with ancient Celtic knots remain a popular and meaningful choice.

 What is a Celtic knot?